OmerBaddour/Operating_Systems_Code/ch06/sample-code/README.txt

 posix-sched.c

-Illustrates using the POSIX API for thread scheduling mnaipulation.
+Illustrates using the POSIX API for thread scheduling manipulation.

 I found this to be a useful educational resource:
 - https://www.geeksforgeeks.org/thread-scheduling/